vishpant76/odin-project-repo/02-CSS-Foundations-and-Flexbox/02-notes.md

 - Flexbox exercises end here.
 This is the Odin lesson link on [Alignment](https://www.theodinproject.com/lessons/foundations-alignment) where you can find more additional resources on Flexbox.

+### Landing Page Project

+- When to use height: 100vh in body?
+[Some discussion](https://chat.openai.com/c/72726ac3-58ce-48e6-bedb-ebd651bc9fbc)

+- [Some points](https://chat.openai.com/c/a27ba228-06b1-4430-af43-cfea136e7722) on dealing with wrapping the text onto next lines in the flex items.
+But need to do more research on this.
 -